How Is Bouldering Actually Scored?

 "Time is a scoring factor" — Not directly.
 The time window (4 minutes per problem in finals) limits how many attempts a climber can make, but time itself does not appear in the ranking calculation.
 Only the number of attempts matters, not how quickly each attempt was made.

 "Style and technique are judged" — No. Bouldering scoring is entirely binary and objective.
 There are no judges evaluating how gracefully you climb.
 Either you reach the Top hold (Top), reach the Zone hold (Zone), or you don't.
 The method — dynamic, static, heel hook, knee bar — is completely irrelevant to the score.
+To understand the physical demands that actually matter in competition, see our Bouldering Holds and Techniques guide.

 "It's basically the same as climbing at a gym" — Competition bouldering is fundamentally different from recreational climbing.
 Every competition problem is custom-designed and has never been seen by any competitor before.
 There is no beta (sequence knowledge), no practice, and no ability to watch others for guidance.
 The mental challenge of reading an entirely unfamiliar problem under time pressure is a core skill that gym climbing does not replicate.